medv/pleaserespond/README.md

         }
     }

-Now, above the $tablet breakpoint, we have 3 columns within our constricted wrap, with Pie taking its well-deserved larger chunk of the screen.
+Now, above the $tablet breakpoint, we have a 3 column grid within our centered wrap, with Pie taking its well-deserved larger chunk of the screen.
 If you keep resizing the window by a few hundred pixels you might even see the cake get blue with envy.

+# pleaserespond v2 - future plan

+I want to stop making things that have a dumb breakpoint at n horizontal pixels.
+There will be a significant react addition to the slim scss currently present in this repository.
+It will aim to speed up your responsive development, especially when it comes to areas highly reliant on screen fold size and variable-length content.